-- .1 cargo pump rooms where cargo pumps are located as well as exits and trunks leading to such spaces; pump rooms adjacent to cargo tanks and bilge tanks (refer to 2.4.7); - .2 pump rooms where pumps transporting water and liquid fuel are located. - 1.5.8 Working spaces are spaces on special purpose ships, which are neither machinery spaces nor part of them such as workshops, laboratories and other similar spaces, as well as trunks leading to such spaces, where: - .1 fuel oil or flammable liquids are used or combustible materials are processed; - .2 neither flammable liquids are used, nor combustible materials are processed. - Working spaces shall comply with the requirements of the present Part for service spaces if not specified otherwise. - 1.5.9 Special category spaces are enclosed spaces located above or below the bulkhead deck into and out of which motor vehicles can be driven under their own propulsion and to which passengers have access.
+- .1 cargo pump rooms containing cargo pumps and entrances and trunks to such spaces; pump rooms adjacent to cargo tanks and bilge tanks (refer to 2.4.7); - .2 pump rooms where pumps transporting water and liquid fuel are located. - 1.5.8 Working spaces are spaces on special purpose ships, which are neither machinery spaces nor part of them such as workshops, laboratories and other similar spaces, as well as trunks leading to such spaces, where: - .1 fuel oil or flammable liquids are used or combustible materials are processed; - .2 neither flammable liquids are used, nor combustible materials are processed.

+Working spaces shall comply with the requirements of the present Part for service spaces if not specified otherwise.

+- 1.5.9 Special category spaces are enclosed spaces located above or below the bulkhead deck into and out of which motor vehicles can be driven under their own propulsion and to which passengers have access.
 These spaces may be located on more than one deck if total overall clear height for the motor vehicles does not exceed 10 m. - 1.5.10 Special electrical spaces refer to 1.2, Part XI "Electrical Equipment".